ACEFoundationFaculty/ACE-Foundation-Official/README.md

-## Join the Fight For Environmental Justice
+## Join the Fight in Environmental Justice

 Mission Statement:

 The Association for Conservation of the Environment (ACE) is a worldwide, independently owned organization that utilizes peaceful protesting to spread awareness about significant negative impacts on the environment, and encourages environmental advocacy which is crucial to the future well-being of our planet.
-### Markdown
+### Donate Now

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Donate now to the ACE Foundation start-up fund, where all proceeds will go towards getting ACE officially registered as an international non-profit organization, and helping ACE begin making a difference.
 ```markdown
 Syntax highlighted code block